GeorgiosKyrio/mcmc-agnfit/README.md

 **Integration in the python script**
-Write for exapmple teh following in your python script :
+Write for example the following in your python script :

 ```
 from mcmc_agnfit import MCMCAGNFit